openreplay/documentation/content/integrations/github.md

 ### 2. Enable GitHub in OpenReplay

 1. Go to OpenReplay dashboard then 'Preferences > Integration'
+2. Select GitHub.
+If you don't see it, then you must have enabled Jira (you cannot use both at the same time so make sure to disable Jira integration first).
-2. Select GitHub and paste the previously generated `token`
+3. Paste the previously generated `token`

 A 'Create Issue' button would then appear in all recordings so you can quickly create and assign issues in GitHub.